svylabs/trustlex/whitepaper.md

 Once a P2WSH address is generated, any standard wallets can be used to send BTC to that address.

-### Initiate Settlement
+### Submit payment proof

-Before initiating settlement, a user has to wait for the required number of confirmations (usually 6).
+Before submitting payment proof, a user has to wait for the required number of confirmations (usually 6).
 The required number of confirmations can be queried from the contract.

 - User generates the merkle proof of the Bitcoin transaction
 - Submits `initiateSettlement` request to the offer book contract.